 The fizzing sensation of the hydrogen peroxide can be stressful to dogs, who are not expecting a loud buzzing noise in their ear.
 Also, when the fizzing reaction is complete, the remaining compound is water.
-And water is a perfect environment for bacterial growth, which can lead to ear infections.
+And water is a perfect environment for bacterial growth, which can lead to ear infections in your dogs.

 What Is the Best Dog Ear Cleaning Solution?

-Home remedies such as olive oil, castor oil, essential oil, and apple cider vinegar are not recommended to clean your dog’s ears.
-For more information, read our blog on natural remedies for ear infection.
+Home remedies to cure a dog's ear infection such as olive oil, castor oil, essential oil, and apple cider vinegar are not recommended either.

 How to Clean a Dog’s Ears